top of page

 Physical symptoms and

-mood changes which occur
+mood changes that occur

 before the menstrual period